AqwamCreates/DataPredict/docs/API/Models/LogisticRegressionOneVsAll.md

 LogisticRegressionOneVsAll is a supervised machine learning model that predicts values of positive integers.
 It uses multiple logistic regression models to produce multi-class prediction capabilities for this model.

+## Stored Model Parameters

+Contains a matrix.

+* ModelParameters[I][J]: Value of matrix at row I and column J. The rows are the features.

 ## Constructors

 ### new()